katalix/go-l2tp/README.md

 ## Usage

-	# Read configuration.
-    # Refer to the Documentation section below for references
-    # on the syntax of this configuration file.
-	# Ignore errors for the purposes of demonstration!
+	# Note we're ignoring errors for brevity.

+	# Read configuration using the config package.
+	# This is optional: you can build your own configuration
+	# structures if you prefer.
 	config, _ := config.LoadFile("./my-l2tp-config.toml")

-	# Creation of L2TP instances requires an L2TP context
+	# Creation of L2TP instances requires an L2TP context.
-	# We're disabling logging and using default context config
+	# We're disabling logging and using the default Linux data plane.
-	# for brevity here.
-	l2tpctx, _ := l2tp.NewContext(nil, nil)
+	l2tpctx, _ := l2tp.NewContext(l2tp.LinuxNetlinkDataPlane, nil)

 	# Create tunnel and session instances based on the config
-	for tname, tcfg := range config.GetTunnels() {
+	for _, tcfg := range config.Tunnels {
-		tunl, _ := l2tpctx.NewStaticTunnel(tname, tcfg)
+		tunl, _ := l2tpctx.NewStaticTunnel(tcfg.Name, tcfg.Config)
-		for sname, scfg := range tcfg.Sessions {
+		for _, scfg := range tcfg.Sessions {
-			_, _, := tunl.NewSession(sname, scfg)
+			_, _, := tunl.NewSession(scfg.Name, scfg.Config)
 		}
 	}